We love when our community asks us questions. We wanted to put some of the most asked questions in one spot for your convenience.

 Start collecting the email addresses of people who want to hear from you.
 The great thing about an email list is that you don’t have to feel like you’re yelling at people who aren’t listening, these people want to hear from you.
 They are your fans, they believe in you, they love supporting you, they want to know you.

 Facebook changes its policies all the time.
 We use it as a tool for community and often times, I think we take social media for granted.
-I asked about it in my free marketing group(if you’re not in it, please join us!), if Facebook, Instagram and Pinterest disappeared tonight, would you spend all the time rebuilding the social media following you had?
+If Facebook, Instagram and Pinterest disappeared tonight, would you spend all the time rebuilding the social media following you had?
 I honestly don’t think I would.
 But, how would you reach your customers if you couldn’t use social media?

 We don’t own Facebook and we’re not in control of it or any other social media platform.